 There are two cases where I would say that delivered oxygen is a better alternative to making your own.
 First, if your consumption rate is greater than 10,000 SCF of oxygen per day, the economics may be better for LOX.
 Second, if you must have 99.99% pure oxygen, compressed tanks and LOX are your only alternatives.
 Generated oxygen systems produce 93-95% pure oxygen, which is enough for the majority of applications, but not for all.
 Laser cutters, for example, require 99.99% pure oxygen.

-It’s close to Thanksgiving, so let’s talk turkey.
-Recently (November, 2019), I saw prices for a single 300 CF compressed cylinder as low as $12 and as high as $85 — a 7X difference.
+In November, 2019 I saw prices for a single 300 CF compressed cylinder as low as $12 and as high as $85 — a 7X difference.
 Interestingly, those two prices came from the same gas company, in the same location!
 The high price was for a drop-in refill.
 The low price was for multiple, regularly-delivered tanks in a one year contract.

 For liquid oxygen, this particular vendor quoted about $200 for a 180 dewar, which contains 4,650 SCF.

 From the responses I received in the TorchTalk and Concentrated Lampworkers forums on Facebook, I created a map of oxygen costs by location.
 The green markers are for compressed gas, while the blue ones are for liquid oxygen.